-how to put outcomes on your resume when you don’t have easy measures by Alison Green on October 3, 2022 Here’s an exchange I had with a reader recently which I thought might be helpful to other people.
+how to put outcomes on your resume when you’re not sure how to measure your work by Alison Green on October 3, 2022 Here’s an exchange I had with a reader recently which I thought might be helpful to other people.
 Reader: I have a question regarding resume writing.
 As an autistic person, this process is like pulling teeth for me.
 I understand all of the concepts behind how to write a good resume, but I deeply struggle […] Read the full article →

 should I use a two-column resume? by Alison Green on October 19, 2020 A reader writes: I am going to school for a master’s degree for a health adjacent profession (think psychologist, clinical social worker etc) and I have a question about the best way to format my resume.
 Most of the things on my resume take up maybe half of the space on a line.
 For example: […] Read the full article →